influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

 ### Entries definitions

-The entry array specifies how to dissect the message into the measurement name, the timestamp, tags and fields.
+The `entries` array specifies how to parse the message into the measurement name, timestamp, tags, and fields.

 #### `measurement` specification

-When setting the `assignment` to `"measurement"`, the extracted value will be used as the metric name, overriding other specifications.
+When setting the `assignment` to `"measurement"`, the extracted value is used as the metric name, overriding other specifications.
 The `type` setting is assumed to be `"string"` and can be omitted similar to the `name` option.
 See [`string` type handling](#string-type-handling) for details and further options.

-### `time` specification
+#### `time` specification

-When setting the `assignment` to `"time"`, the extracted value will be used as the timestamp of the metric.
-By default the current time will be used for all created metrics.
+When setting the `assignment` to `"time"`, the extracted value is used as the timestamp of the metric.
+The default is the _current time_ for all created metrics.

-The `type` setting here contains the time-format can be set to `unix`, `unix_ms`, `unix_us`, `unix_ns`, or an accepted
+The `type` setting specifies the time-format of included timestamps.
+Use one of the following:

+- `unix` _(default)_
+- `unix_ms`
+- `unix_us`
+- `unix_ns`
-[Go "reference time"][time const].
+- [Go "reference time"][time const].
 Consult the Go [time][time parse] package for details and additional examples on how to set the time format.
-If `type` is omitted the `unix` format is assumed.

 For the `unix` format and derivatives, the underlying value is assumed to be a 64-bit integer.
 The `bits` setting can be used to specify other